 The secret to financial freedom is to spend less than you earn, save the balance and then wisely invest your savings in growth assets.

-Learn how money, finance and property works and start investing early so you have time and compounding on your side.
+Learn how money, finance, and property work and start investing early so you have time and compounding on your side.

 It’s too hard to become rich the other way around — from savings or cash flow.